DAltier/Tennis_Game/README.md

 <img src="https://github.com/DAltier/Tennis_Game/blob/main/screenshot.png" width="800">

-The playes scores are displayed on the screen throughout the game.
+The player scores are displayed on the screen throughout the game.

 The first player to score 3 points, wins.